Diaphragmatic Hernia in Cats: Causes, Symptoms & Treatment

 Dr Pete Wedderburn qualified as a vet from Edinburgh in 1985 and has run his own 4-veterinarian companion animal practice in County Wicklow, Ireland, since 1991.
 Pete is well known as a media veterinarian with regular national tv, radio and newspaper slots, including a weekly column in the Daily Telegraph since 2007.
 Pete is known as "Pete the Vet" on his busy Facebook, Instagram and Twitter pages, regularly posting information on topical subjects and real-life cases from his clinic.
 He also write a regular blog at www.petethevet.com.
 His latest book: “Pet Subjects”, was published by Aurum Press in 2017.

-2 thoughts on “Diaphragmatic Hernia In Cats: Causes, Symptoms & Treatment”
+2 thoughts on “Diaphragmatic Hernia in Cats: Causes, Symptoms & Treatment

 + Add Comment